anyars-encarta/encarta-social/README.md

 - **What new features should be expected in the next release of the project?**

-  - I am currently working on adding About, Contact and Agents sections.
+  - I am currently working on:
+      - Adding View and Edit Posts
+      - Adding click and view user stories
+      - Uploading video posts
+      - Liking and Reply to comments
+      - Adding upcoming Birthdays
+      - Adding notifications
+      - Adding chat messaging

 <p align="right">(<a href="#readme-top">back to top</a>)</p>